Lemons, Lavender, & Laundry

 How to Paint Appliances

-I covered the back and top of the dryer with a combination of newspaper and painter’s tape.
+I then covered the back and top of the dryer with a combination of newspaper and painter’s tape.
 While I would love nothing more than to get rid of the dark brown control panel, it has all the settings marked, so I can’t.

-The next step was lightly sanding the dryer with fine grit sandpaper… Lesson 1: I would NOT recommend doing this!
+Lesson 1: I would NOT recommend doing this!
 I did it because the directions say to do it, and I’m a rule-follower.
 However, there was a small strip I forgot to sand down on the back and the paint looks bright white and glossy.
-Over the parts I sanded, it’s more a matte finish and not nearly as bright.
+Over the parts I sanded, it’s more of a matte finish and not nearly as bright.

-Let the painting begin!
-First and foremost, make sure you are painting somewhere with good ventilation.
-Shake the epoxy paint can for 1-2 minutes, making sure the balls are rattling to mix the paint.
-Start spraying in sweeping motions back and forth across the surface.
-Second lesson learned: The can of paint states that you are supposed to spray continuously as you sweep back and forth, but when I did this I would get little drops of paint splattering out versus a mist (see image below).
+Lesson 2: The can of paint states that you are supposed to spray continuously as you sweep back and forth, but when I did this I would get little drops of paint splattering out versus a mist (see image below).
 I found it worked better to do one sweep across, stop spraying, and do another sweep across right under the previous sweep.

 After painting the entire dryer, I let it dry for 24 hours.
 I noticed there were a couple spots that needed touching up, and I thought the whole thing could use one more coat, as there were areas that didn’t look quite as white.
 While applying the second coat, I noticed this happening in a couple spots ↓ ↓ ↓

 Well, that stinks!
 I tried wiping off the paint, and not only did the wet layer of paint come off, but the first layer came off too.
 When I tried going over it with the paint again, it would just continue to bubble.
-I realized I needed to stop trying to fix it and allow it to dry completely (another 24 hours), sand it down, and start over.
+I realized I needed to stop trying to fix it and allow it to completely dry for another 24 hours, sand it down, and start over.
 I did a little research, and found I was not the only person that had this happen when applying a second coat of paint.
 One person on Amazon recommended applying Weldbond, which would adhere to the dryer and you would essentially paint over the layer of Weldbond instead of the dryer.
 It seems trying to paint over the same area on the dryer results in continued bubbling.

-I found Weldbond at my local craft store, or you can buy it on Amazon here.
-After the paint had completely dried, I sanded down the areas where the paint had bubbled and applied the Weldbond glue.
-I allowed that to dry and then sprayed over it.
-While the paint did stick to the glue (no bubbling), the surface isn’t smooth.
+After the paint had completely dried, I sanded down the areas where the paint had bubbled and applied the Weldbond.
+I allowed that to dry and then sprayed over it with the epoxy paint.
+While the paint did stick to the Weldbond (no bubbling), the surface isn’t smooth.
 So, I’ve got a couple uneven spots on the dryer.
-Third lesson learned: If you don’t need a second coat, avoid it.
-Fourth lesson: If you do get bubbling, don’t go wiping off the paint and try fixing it right away.
-Let it dry completely (24+ hours), then sand, apply Weldbond, and repaint.
-I think wiping it down and trying to fix it in the moment attributed to the less-than-smooth surface I ended up with.

 My husband and I got the dryer up the stairs and reattached the gas line and vent.
 Can I just say, I have never been so excited to do laundry!
-Last lesson learned: Laundry continues to pile up, even if your dryer is out of commission.

 Here is what the washer and dryer look like now… the “after picture”: